-Buying a home in the Greater Toronto Area is becoming more and more challenging as inventory is at an all time low with prices increasing at an unprecedented rate.
+Buying a home in Brampton is becoming more and more challenging as inventory is at an all time low with prices increasing at an unprecedented rate.

 It is not unusual for a property to be shown to more than six prospective buyers within hours of being listed.
 What’s more, sellers are holding off offers to increase the likelihood of multiple offers.
 Added to this, the common practice of bully offers – buyers (and their Agent) registering an offer before the agreed upon date, at a price higher than listed price, with a very short irrevocable date.